reactive-python/reactpy-django/docs/how-to-use/render-view.md

 ```

 Now, navigate to `http://127.0.0.1:8000/example/`.
 If you copy-pasted the component from the previous example, you will now see your component display "Hello World".

+??? question "Which urls.py do I add my views to?"

+    For simple Django projects, you can easily add all of your views directly into the **Django project**'s `urls.py`.
+However, as you start increase your project's complexity you might end up with way too much within one file.

+    Once you reach that point, we recommend creating individual `urls.py` within each of your **Django apps**.

+    Then, within your **Django project**'s `urls.py` you will use Django's [`include` function](https://docs.djangoproject.com/en/dev/ref/urls/) to link each of these back in.